Iowa hangs on for 77-70 victory over Cincinnati

 Bakari Evelyn had 15 points off the bench as Iowa (9-3) won its third straight and eighth in 10 games.
-The Hawkeyes closed with a 15-6 run over the final 4 1/2 minutes.
+The Hawkeyes closed with a 15-6 run over the final 4 1/2 minutes to win in spite of committing 24 turnovers.

+”We were never in doubt with each other,” Fredrick said. ”We stayed connected as a group, and I think after that we only had about two turnovers and finished the game.”

 Jarron Cumberland had 18 points for Cincinnati (7-5), which has dropped three of four.